Jargon Buster

 Loose-Leaf - A book that is not bound.

 Lead Time - Lead time is the latency between the initiation and execution of a process.
 The lead time is how long it takes to get a delivery after making your order.
-If you would like to know our current lead times please give us a call on 01733 898102.
+If you would like to know our current lead times please give us a call on 01733 898102 or visit here.

 Layout - Page layout is the part of graphic design that deals in the arrangement of visual elements on a page.
 Files need to be set up with a certain layout before being sent to press.